 Photogrammetry, on the other hand, requires extremely careful mission considerations (only a subset of projects will be suited to a photogrammetric solution) and quite a bit of tweaking during processing if you have any sort of adverse terrain considerations.
 A typical 15 minute flight can require more than 4 hours of processing before you arrive at a usable point cloud.

 A final note is Return on Investment (ROI).
 Yes, LIDAR and 3DIS (dual purpose photogrammetry/LIDAR such as the True View 410) sensors are considerably more expensive than camera-only systems.
 This extra cost is driven by the laser scanner, of course, and also the high end 6-DOF direct geopositioning system.
 However, I would counter this with two facts:

 Of course, with a True View 410 you can eliminate the ROI issue by first engaging with a subscription model.

 Finally, on the subject of having an expensive sensor in the air and the loss incurred if you have a crash (which, at some point, most folks do!).This is one of the factors that allow you to charge a premium for UAV LIDAR services.
 Be a stickler for good planning/flight producers and have sensor insurance.
 Be brave!

 A final word on this subject.
-We find the most confusing area for our users, even professionals, are the myriad of spatial reference systems and reference strategies that must be used when doing drone photogrammetry or LIDAR.
+We find the most confusing area for our users, even professionals, are the myriad of spatial reference systems and reference strategies that must be used when doing UAV LIDAR or photogrammetry.
 The requirements here do not differ one whit from doing manned airborne LIDAR and photogrammetry.
 My advice on this front is to do what it takes to gain some basic knowledge in this area and only work with companies who specialize in high accuracy metric mapping systems when you start down your drone remote sensing path.